jmoellermath/translate-SGAI/README.md

  - Translate the thing. ;)
  - Have a current working compiled version of the document in the repository.
  - Create a title page and cover page.
+ - When this is finished (?!) we should [assign a DOI ?](https://guides.github.com/activities/citable-code/)